prahladyeri/prahladyeri.github.io/_posts/2022-10-13-mysql-setting-default-date-to-current-date.md

 ---
 layout: post
-title: '[MySQL] Setting default date to current date'
+title: 'How to set default date to current date in MySQL'
 tags: mysql php
 ---